vsch/flexmark-java/MarkdownProcessorsEmulation.md

 Family type rough behavior, details are in the code for `ListBlockParser` and `ListItemParser`:

-* CommonMark: version 0.27 of the spec, all common mark parsers
+* CommonMark: of the spec, all common mark parsers
   * Definitions/Defaults:
     * `ITEM_INDENT` = 4 <!-- not used -->
     * `CODE_INDENT` = 4